Jim Tavaré

-Life and career
+Early life

 Tavaré was born in Essex, England in 1963.
 He is a cousin of former international cricketer Chris Tavaré.
 When he was 7, he and his family moved to Cheshire, where he eventually attended art school in Northwich.
 After finishing his art studies, he moved to London, where he worked with Corin Redgrave.
-As a result, he successfully auditioned for and attended the Royal Academy of Dramatic Art.
+As a result, he successfully auditioned for and attended the Royal Academy of Dramatic Art, graduating in 1985 with an Acting (RADA Diploma).

+Career

 Tavaré's first film appearance was as a student in Another Country (1984) with Rupert Everett and Colin Firth.
 Although uncredited, he was a featured extra appearing in numerous scenes throughout the film.
 Tavaré was Colin Firth's stand-in for the duration of the film.
 Charles Spencer, Diana, Princess of Wales's brother, was also an uncredited extra.
 Tavaré eventually branched out into stand-up comedy with a unique act which featured his double bass, an instrument he had learned to play during his childhood.